Physical Ed. Recreation & Athletics

-Ms. Ulissey began performing professionally at the age of 16, dancing with the Maryland Ballet and as a soloist with the Iranian Contemporary Ballet.
+Catherine Ulissey began performing professionally at the age of 16, dancing with the Maryland Ballet and as a soloist with the Iranian Contemporary Ballet.
 At 17, she joined the Eliot Feld Ballet Co. in New York City, becoming a soloist and principal performer as well as the company’s first Ballet Mistress.
-In addition to performing Mr. Feld’s original choreography for over seven years, Ms. Ulissey performed leading roles in works by guest choreographers David Parsons and Pilobolus, and performed as a guest artist with companies and festivals internationally, including The Pavlova Celebration , numerous Nutcrackers , and New York City Opera's Song of Norway .
+In addition to performing Mr. Feld’s original choreography for over seven years, Ms. Ulissey performed leading roles in works by guest choreographers David Parsons and Pilobolus, and performed as a guest artist with companies and festivals internationally, including The Pavlova Celebration, numerous productions of Nutcracker, and New York City Opera's Song of Norway.

-In 1986, Ms. Ulissey began performing on Broadway in the original cast of Joseph Stein’s Rags (also working with Broadway luminaries Charles Strouse and Stephen Schwartz).
-Following consecutively came the Tony Award-winning production of Rupert Holmes's The Mystery of Edwin Drood ( where she worked with award-winning choreographer Graciela Daniele and Academy Award-winning director Rob Marshall), the original cast of Andrew Lloyd Webber’s The Phantom of the Opera (where she performed the role of Meg Giry for many years), and the original cast of Jules Styne’s The Red Shoes (directed by Stanley Donen and choreographed by Lar Lubovich.
-Ms. Ulissey has done additional choreography (and/or musical staging) for musicals off-Broadway and nationally, and both supervised and performed with the world touring company of The Phantom of the Opera .
-She has taught master classes and conducted auditions internationally, and been entrusted with teaching throughout her many years as a performer.
+In 1986, Ms. Ulissey began performing on Broadway in the original cast of Joseph Stein’s Rags (working with Broadway luminaries Charles Strouse, Stephen Schwartz, and Joseph Stein).
+Following consecutively came the Tony Award-winning production of Rupert Holmes's The Mystery of Edwin Drood (where she worked with Tony Award-winning choreographer Graciela Daniele and Academy Award-winning director Rob Marshall), the original cast of Andrew Lloyd Webber’s The Phantom of the Opera (where she worked with legendary director Harold Prince and performed the role of Meg Giry for several years), and the original cast of Jules Styne’s The Red Shoes (directed by the Academy Award-winning Stanley Donen and choreographed by Lar Lubovich).
+Ms. Ulissey has done additional choreography (and/or musical staging) for productions off-Broadway and nationally, and both supervised and performed with the world touring company of The Phantom of the Opera.
+She has taught master classes internationally and been entrusted with teaching throughout her many years as a performer.